Available on: Win, Mac

 This article was written by

-Eric has been writing for over eight years with bylines in Dicebreaker, Pixelkin, Polygon, PC Gamer and Tabletop Gaming magazine, covering movies, TV shows, video games, tabletop games and tech.
-He reviews and live streams D&D adventures every week on YouTube.
+Eric has been writing for over nine years with bylines at Dicebreaker, Pixelkin, Polygon, PC Gamer, Tabletop Gaming magazine, and more covering movies, TV shows, video games, tabletop games, and tech.
+He reviews and live streams D&D adventures every week on his YouTube channel.
 He also makes a mean tuna quesadilla.